Guide to Direct Loans

 - Failure to repay a loan according to the terms of the promissory note.
 Consequences of going into default include but are not limited to: no longer being eligible for financial aid and having your wages seized.

 - A legal way to postpone payment(s) on a loan if you meet specific conditions.
 During deferment, interest does not accrue for subsidized loans.

 - A payment of loan money to the student or parent borrower.

 - A legal way to release you from the obligation to repay your loan if you meet specific conditions.

 - An agent hired by the U.S. Department of Education to collect Direct Loan payments and handle deferments, repayment options, and consolidation.

 - Direct Subsidized Student Loan

-- A loan for students with financial need as determined by federal regulations.
+- A loan for students with financial needs as determined by federal regulations.
 No interest is charged while you are in school at least half-time, and/or during deferment periods.

 - Direct Unsubsidized Student Loan